Atheism, Catholic, Christianity, ethics, philosophy, religion, science

 I imagine their argument will be along these lines: Empathy makes people not want to hurt others so less people will be directly hurt by others if we all have empathy.
 I would concede that may be true.
 I think it would still be mitigated by laws that even selfish sociopaths would want because they protect them as well as others.
 Laws would reduce the harm of sociopaths just like they do now.

-The real problem for a morality that wants to be based on reducing suffering and yet wants to keep empathy is natural and unintentional suffering.
-If you are all about reducing suffering it seems difficult to argue that multiplying all that suffering to everyone else with empathy is worth the slight decrease in direct harm caused by others.
+The real problem for a morality that wants to be based on reducing suffering and yet wants to keep empathy is natural and unintentional suffering caused by natural disasters and diseases etc. If you are all about reducing suffering it seems difficult to argue that multiplying all that suffering to everyone else with empathy is worth the slight decrease in direct harm caused by others.
 It just seems that a morality based on reducing suffering would want to root out empathy.
 This is one reason why we can easily think of counterfactuals to moral systems that claim to be all about reducing suffering as I presented here:

 Again, empathy is contrary to moral systems like Sam Harris’s that seem to want to claim morality is all about suffering and brain states of suffering.
 I of course do not believe morality works that way.
 I am not thrilled with suffering either – but the goal is love not just the ending of suffering.
 So to the extent suffering (through empathy) leads to love then it is ok and even desirable.